 When configuring caching for components, the cache name must be the name of the proxy components that you define in your project.

 Before the client sends a GraphQL request, it checks if that exact same GraphQL request is already cached and possibly returns the cached response.
 To match, the GraphQL request MUST exactly match, that is, the query, operation name (if any), variables (if any) MUST all be equal to the cached request, and also all custom HTTP headers that might be set MUST also be the same.
-For example, the Magento
+For example, the Adobe Commerce

 Store header MUST match.